-Can Unpaid Rent Be Reported to a Credit Bureau Without the Landlord Obtaining Consent From a Tenant?
+Can a Landlord Disclose Payment History to a Credit Bureau Without Consent From the Tenant?

 Understanding Specific Legal Issue Details Here Including Whatever

 Credit details and credit ratings are often viewed as things a person needs or things a person gets, for good or bad.
 Additional views about credit details and credit ratings are that the businesses a person deals with may make reports and credit bureaus may publish details without any control by the affected person.
 These perceptions are actually untrue.

 Among other laws, the Personal Information Protection and Electronic Documents Act, S.C.
 2000, Chapter 5 ("PIPEDA") is foremost in addressing how a business handles and controls information such as payment history, including lack thereof, for the purpose of submitting details to a credit reporting agency.
 The relevant sections of PIPEDA include: